23 Key Apparel Industry Statistics You Should Know in 2023

 The UK traditionally holds a significant share of the global apparel market.
 The country is also home to some of the world’s best-known fast-fashion and luxury brands.
 This section will take a look at the UK apparel industry’s current state and future growth projections.

-8. According to the UK fashion industry statistics from 2020, the national apparel market revenue will exceed £62.2 billion in 2021.
+8. According to the UK fashion industry statistics, in 2022, the national apparel market revenue will exceed £60.1 billion.

 Burberry’s latest annual revenue exceeded £7.3 billion.
 Although people often associate massive revenue with fast fashion in the industry, Burberry shows this isn’t necessarily the case, as its clothing falls under the luxury bracket.